 Certain of the Company's employees are covered by union-sponsored, collectively bargained, multiemployer defined benefit pension and profit-sharing plans, and health insurance, legal and training plans.
 Contributions to the plans are determined in accordance with the provisions of the negotiated labor contract.
 The Local 94 International Union of Operating Engineers ("Local 94") contract is in effect through December 31, 2022.
 The Local 32BJ Service Employees International Union ("Local 32BJ") apartment building contract is in effect through April 20, 2022.
-The Local 32BJ Service Employees International Union commercial building contract expired on December 31, 2019; all terms and conditions remain in effect while the parties negotiate a successor agreement retroactive to the expiration date.
+The Local 32BJ Service Employees International Union commercial building contract is in effect through December 31, 2023.

 Contributions to the unions are not segregated or otherwise restricted to provide benefits only to the Company's employees.
 The risks of participating in a multiemployer pension plan differ from those of a single-employer pension plan in the following aspects: (a) assets contributed to a multiemployer pension plan by one employer may be used to provide benefits to employees of other participating employers; (b) if a participating employer stops contributing to the plan, the unfunded obligation of the plan may be borne by the remaining participating employers; and (c) if the Company chooses to stop participating in the multiemployer plan, it may be required to pay the plan an amount based on the unfunded status of the plan, which is referred to as the withdrawal liability.
-The Company has no intention of withdrawing from the plan.
+The Company has no intention of withdrawing from the plans.